goldbergyoni/nodebestpractices/README.korean.md

 ## ![✔] 4.4 Constantly inspect for vulnerable dependencies

-**TL;DR:** Even the most reputable dependencies such as Express have known vulnerabilities.
+**핵심요약:** Even the most reputable dependencies such as Express have known vulnerabilities.
 This can get easily tamed using community and commercial tools such as 🔗 [nsp](https://github.com/nodesecurity/nsp) that can be invoked from your CI on every build

-**Otherwise:** Keeping your code clean from vulnerabilities without dedicated tools will require to constantly follow online publications about new threats.
+**그렇게 하지 않을 경우:** Keeping your code clean from vulnerabilities without dedicated tools will require to constantly follow online publications about new threats.
 Quite tedious

 <br/><br/>

 ## ![✔] 4.5 Tag your tests

-**TL;DR:** Different tests must run on different scenarios: quick smoke, IO-less, tests should run when a developer saves or commits a file, full end-to-end tests usually run when a new pull request is submitted, etc. This can be achieved by tagging tests with keywords like #cold #api #sanity so you can grep with your testing harness and invoke the desired subset.
+**핵심요약:** Different tests must run on different scenarios: quick smoke, IO-less, tests should run when a developer saves or commits a file, full end-to-end tests usually run when a new pull request is submitted, etc. This can be achieved by tagging tests with keywords like #cold #api #sanity so you can grep with your testing harness and invoke the desired subset.
 For example, this is how you would invoke only the sanity test group with [Mocha](https://mochajs.org/): mocha --grep 'sanity'

-**Otherwise:** Running all the tests, including tests that perform dozens of DB queries, any time a developer makes a small change can be extremely slow and keeps developers away from running tests
+**그렇게 하지 않을 경우:** Running all the tests, including tests that perform dozens of DB queries, any time a developer makes a small change can be extremely slow and keeps developers away from running tests

 <br/><br/>

 ## ![✔] 4.6 Check your test coverage, it helps to identify wrong test patterns

-**TL;DR:** Code coverage tools like [Istanbul/NYC ](https://github.com/gotwarlost/istanbul)are great for 3 reasons: it comes for free (no effort is required to benefit this reports), it helps to identify a decrease in testing coverage, and last but not least it highlights testing mismatches: by looking at colored code coverage reports you may notice, for example, code areas that are never tested like catch clauses (meaning that tests only invoke the happy paths and not how the app behaves on errors).
+**핵심요약:** Code coverage tools like [Istanbul/NYC ](https://github.com/gotwarlost/istanbul)are great for 3 reasons: it comes for free (no effort is required to benefit this reports), it helps to identify a decrease in testing coverage, and last but not least it highlights testing mismatches: by looking at colored code coverage reports you may notice, for example, code areas that are never tested like catch clauses (meaning that tests only invoke the happy paths and not how the app behaves on errors).
 Set it to fail builds if the coverage falls under a certain threshold

-**Otherwise:** There won't be any automated metric telling you when a large portion of your code is not covered by testing
+**그렇게 하지 않을 경우:** There won't be any automated metric telling you when a large portion of your code is not covered by testing

 <br/><br/>

 ## ![✔] 4.7 Inspect for outdated packages

-**TL;DR:** Use your preferred tool (e.g. 'npm outdated' or [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) to detect installed packages which are outdated, inject this check into your CI pipeline and even make a build fail in a severe scenario.
+**핵심요약:** Use your preferred tool (e.g. 'npm outdated' or [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) to detect installed packages which are outdated, inject this check into your CI pipeline and even make a build fail in a severe scenario.
 For example, a severe scenario might be when an installed package is 5 patch commits behind (e.g. local version is 1.3.1 and repository version is 1.3.8) or it is tagged as deprecated by its author - kill the build and prevent deploying this version

-**Otherwise:** Your production will run packages that have been explicitly tagged by their author as risky
+**그렇게 하지 않을 경우:** Your production will run packages that have been explicitly tagged by their author as risky

 <br/><br/>

 ## ![✔] 4.8 Use docker-compose for e2e testing

-**TL;DR:** End to end (e2e) testing which includes live data used to be the weakest link of the CI process as it depends on multiple heavy services like DB.
+**핵심요약:** End to end (e2e) testing which includes live data used to be the weakest link of the CI process as it depends on multiple heavy services like DB.
 Docker-compose turns this problem into a breeze by crafting production-like environment using a simple text file and easy commands.
 It allows crafting all the dependent services, DB and isolated network for e2e testing.
 Last but not least, it can keep a stateless environment that is invoked before each test suite and dies right after

-**Otherwise:** Without docker-compose teams must maintain a testing DB for each testing environment including developers machines, keep all those DBs in sync so test results won't vary across environments
+**그렇게 하지 않을 경우:** Without docker-compose teams must maintain a testing DB for each testing environment including developers machines, keep all those DBs in sync so test results won't vary across environments

 <br/><br/><br/>